minddocdev/kubernetes-deploy/README.md

 [![Build Status](https://travis-ci.org/minddocdev/kubernetes-deploy.svg?branch=master)](https://travis-ci.org/mind-doc/kubernetes-deploy)

-Docker image with helm, kubectl, docker commands support, sentry client and slack webhook script.
+Docker image with docker, helm, helm-gcs, kubectl, gcloud, sentry client and slack webhook script.

-This image is useful for running `docker` commands to build and publish an image, while applying it to a Kubernetes cluster with `helm` and `kubectl`.
+This image is useful for deploying Kubernetes applications with `helm` and `kubectl`.
+Optiona tools like `gcloud`, `sentry-client` and a `slack` push notification are provided.
+In addition, you can

 The `helm` and `kubectl` command installation is inspired on [dtzar/helm-kubectl](https://github.com/dtzar/helm-kubectl/blob/master/Dockerfile).
-To reduce image size, the base is `docker/latest`, which is an `alpine`.
+To reduce image size, the base is `docker`, which is an `alpine` image itself.

 Sentry client uses the [automatic installation](https://docs.sentry.io/cli/installation/#automatic-installation).
 One example use case is [associate commits with a release](https://docs.sentry.io/workflow/releases/#associate-commits-with-a-release).